Hitting the water hurt.

 Roman slowed to a stop as well.
 “Sometimes.
 Right now, yes.”

 “Ugh,” Dinara said.
 She pushed past him, and he made no move to follow.
-“See you back home, then.”
+“See you at home, then.”

 Roman ran a hand through his hair and watched her go, half-tempted to go after her.
-He turned on his heel, instead, and his feet carried him further north, to a worn-down inn in a mostly deserted part of town.
+Instead, he turned on his heel, his feet carrying him further north, to a worn-down inn in a mostly deserted part of town.
 He climbed to the second floor, made his way to the room at the far end of the dark hallway, and knocked.
-The door opened a sliver, first, then wider.
+The door opened a mere sliver.